wwarriner/uabrc.github.io/docs/data_management/transfer/tutorial/globus_organization_tutorial.md

     ![Permissions tab of new Collection details page.](./images/go-create-collection/004-completion.png)

-When you have created a Collection, you are ready to [share the Collection with others](#how-do-i-share-a-collection-with-others).
+When you have created a Guest Collection, you are ready to [share the Guest Collection with others](#how-do-i-share-a-guest-collection-with-others).

 [Return to the top](#globus-tutorials-for-uab-research-organizations).

-## How Do I Share a Collection with Others?
+## How Do I Share a Guest Collection with Others?

 Before sharing a Collection with others, you will need to first [create a Collection](#how-do-i-create-a-collection) you administer.
 If the Collection is a [Globus Connect Personal Collection](#how-do-i-install-globus-connect-personal), then you will also need to [enable Collection sharing for your Globus account](#how-do-i-enable-collection-sharing-for-my-globus-account).
 If these prerequisites have been met, then you are ready to setup a Collection to be shared with others.
 Please follow the instructions below.